Chicago South Shore and South Bend Railroad (NICTD)

 The Future?

 In 2006 the South Bend Regional Airport put forward an expansion plan that included relocating the South Shore Line to enter the airport from the west instead of from the east.
 Portions of this plan have already been accomplished, including the relocation of Lincolnway West east of Mayflower Rd and the extension of the north-south runway to the south.
 The proposed alignment can be seen on the map below (a portion of a presentation formerly on the airport website).
-Although moving slowly, NICTD and the airport hope to receive funding for the $15 million dollar rail relocation project in 2012 and be able to complete the project in 2013.
-The rail relocation will trim 8-10 minutes off of the length of time it takes for a train to enter South Bend.
+The rail relocation will trim 15 minutes off of the length of time it takes for a train to enter South Bend.

 South Shore Railfan Home